dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Marriage is a wonderful institution, but who would want to live in an institution?
+  Friendship is always a sweet responsibility, never an opportunity.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)